GeekBrony/GeekBrony/README.md

 This is a personal project that I have been passionately + diligently working on as a way to learn and understand the software development lifecycle in games.
 In the future, I plan to use this knowledge as a stepping stone for my career as a Software Engineer.

-As a Backend Developer, I am responsible for:
-- Developing the game's backend service architecture to scale.
-- Developing and maintaining a custom .NET network serialization framework.
-- Designing a PostgreSQL database from scratch using Entity Framework Core (Code-First)